nitzanvolman/dancyPi-audio-reactive-led/README.md

 # Audio Reactive LEDs on Sparky
-Adapting this awesome project to power the lights on Sparly.
+Adapting this awesome project to power the lights on Sparky.